 Happy with the direction her two-dimensional work was going, she found she missed the feel of clay underneath her fingernails and plaster in her hair, ha-ha.
 Seriously, it was more than that... she had some ideas that she felt could best be expressed three-dimensionally.
 Thus, she decided to work on these ideas, first in a proposal called Bear Hug and then by creating new work in a series’ titled, Mountains and beginning a new series titled Dynamics.
 Mountains fuse together the figure and mountain forms, in order to communicate that humans are not separate from nature but a part of nature.
 A work in progress titled Mountain Worshipper is shown below at Zimmerman Fine Art Studio.

 The new series, Dynamics, uses repeated images to communicate ideas about how groups of animals interrelate.
-The clay original of the cow element in a work in progress titled Full Circle is shown below at Zimmerman Fine Art Studio.
+The clay original of a sheep element is shown below at Zimmerman Fine Art Studio.